wsmontes/Text-to-Speech-Chrome-Extension/README.md

 # Text-to-Speech Chrome Extension

-> **Note:** This extension is currently under development and not yet published to the Chrome Web Store.

 A powerful Chrome extension that converts text to speech on any webpage.
 Simply hover over text to have it read aloud to you.

 ## ✨ Features